 DaaS providers take on tall the virtual desktop setup costs, and organizations need little or no expertise to manage the infrastructure.
 This might seem cost-effective, but the expenses not only include a base fee, but there will be ongoing subscription fees that’ll increase relative to the number of users you have.

-DaaS, however, requires a stable internet to access a virtual desktop because it’s hosted on a remote server.
+However, a stable internet connection is required for DaaS to access a virtual desktop, since it’s hosted on a remote server.

 Data back up